arunpraba/reactjs.org/src/content/reference/react/StrictMode.md

 We recommend wrapping your entire app in Strict Mode, especially for newly created apps.
 If you use a framework that calls [`createRoot`](/reference/react-dom/client/createRoot) for you, check its documentation for how to enable Strict Mode.

 Although the Strict Mode checks **only run in development,** they help you find bugs that already exist in your code but can be tricky to reliably reproduce in production.
-Strict Mode lets you fix bugs before your users report them.
+Strict Mode enables you fix bugs before your users report them.

 <Note>